sshuair/awesome-gis/readme.md

 - [~~MapBuilder~~](http://www.osgeo.org/mapbuilder) - This project has been retired in 2008
 - [Nanocubes](http://www.nanocubes.net/) - An in-memory data structure for spatiotemporal data cubes.
 [Github Link](https://github.com/laurolins/nanocube)
 - [GeoTrellis](https://github.com/locationtech/geotrellis) - A geographic data processing engine for high performance applications that uses Spark to work with raster data.
+- [NextGIS Web](http://nextgis.com/nextgis-web) - An open source framework for storage, visualization and permissions management of all kinds of geospatial data.

 ## Front-end Framework